openstack/skyline-console/docs/en/develop/3-12-Menu-introduction.md

 # Code location

-- Console platform menu configuration `src/layouts/menu.jsx`
+- Project platform menu configuration `src/layouts/menu.jsx`
 - Management platform menu configuration `src/layouts/admin-menu.jsx`

 # How to use

-- The menu configuration in console and management platform are the same structure
+- The menu configuration in project and management platform are the same structure
 - Return a `renderMenu` function which return a configuration list

 ## first-level menu configuration